AWS Cloud Development Kit

 The AWS Cloud Development Kit (AWS CDK) is an open-source software development framework developed by Amazon Web Services (AWS) for defining and provisioning cloud infrastructure resources using familiar programming languages.
 The AWS CDK aims to improve the experience of working with Infrastructure as Code by providing higher-level, reusable constructs that enable developers to create and manage AWS resources more efficiently and with less boilerplate code compared to traditional configuration files like AWS CloudFormation templates.

 Overview

-AWS CDK allows developers to model and provision cloud infrastructure resources using programming languages such as TypeScript, JavaScript, Python, Java, and C#.
+AWS CDK allows developers to model and provision cloud infrastructure resources using programming languages such as TypeScript, JavaScript, Python, Java, Go, and C#.
 Developers can define their infrastructure using the same programming languages and tools they use for their application code, enabling better integration between application and infrastructure development processes.

 AWS CDK includes a library of constructs, which are pre-built components that encapsulate one or more AWS resources and their configurations.
 Constructs can be used to build higher-level abstractions known as patterns, which simplify common cloud infrastructure patterns and best practices.
 The AWS Construct Library provides a collection of constructs for various AWS services, such as Amazon S3, Amazon EC2, and AWS Lambda.